mis0butter/trajectory_optimization_game_theory/README.md

 - simulator in Julia with propagator
 - 2-body (J2 and J3)
 - model chaser + evader
-- experiment with plotting tools

-Oct 30:
 - add fuel/maneuver limits
 - min distance between satellites

 ...
+- experiment with plotting tools at some point

 Nov 27
 - code done